Sunday 24th October, 2004

 “I’m his bloody solicitor.”

-“Fuck.”
-McQuade lit up a cigarette and gazed out at the view of the loch hundreds of feet below.
-He smoked his cigarette, occasionally shaking his head side to side.
+“Fuck—I didn’t think of that.
+I thought you only helped small-time criminals like me.”
+McQuade placed his mug on the ground and lit up a cigarette.
+He gazed out at the view of the loch hundreds of feet below, smoked his cigarette, and occasionally shook his head slowly from side to side.

 The strange pair sat for five minutes in silence, apart from the sound of McQuade exhaling as he blew smoke, and the irritating coughs of Elliott as the bluish-grey cloud drifted past his face.